Fundamentals of NFTs in art and collectibles

 Although digital works can be replicated, ownership of an NFT certifies a unique and original version recognized globally.

-This concept grants exclusivity, as only the owner of the NFT has the rights to that specific, authenticated piece.
+This concept grants exclusivity, since only the NFT holder has the rights to that specific and authenticated piece.

-Therefore, collectors value NFTs as truly original works of art, increasing their importance and demand in the market.
+For this reason, collectors value NFTs as true original works of art, increasing their importance and demand in the market.

 Interesting fact about exclusivity

-The concept of digital scarcity is made possible by the blockchain, which prevents counterfeiting by registering each NFT in a unique and unalterable way.
+The concept of digital scarcity is possible thanks to the blockchain, which prevents counterfeits by registering each NFT in a unique and unalterable way.

 This creates a new paradigm where digital intellectual property gains tangible and globally recognizable value.